RajvardhanSinghParmar/AtliQ_Hotel_Data_Analysis_Project/README.md

 - **2) Data Transformation:** Adding occupancy percentage columns.
 - **3) Insights Generation:** Answering key questions:

-       - Calculating average occupancy rate by room type..
+       - ● Calculating average occupancy rate by room type.
        - Calculating average occupancy rate per city.
        - Identifying occupancy rate on weekdays and weekends.
        - In the month of June, what is the occupancy for different cities?